 Families often like to thank the Hospice in some way for looking after their loved one.
 There are many practical ways you can help us.
 For example: by making a regular donation, organising to leave a bequest in your will, donating high quality goods to our shops or volunteering.
 Learn more about supporting us.

-We have seven charity shops throughout Otago.
-There are two in Dunedin and ones in Mosgiel, Oamaru, Cromwell, Alexandra and Milton.
+We have six charity shops throughout Otago: in Dunedin, Mosgiel, Oamaru, Cromwell, Alexandra and Milton.
 You can support our shops by donating any quality items you no longer need.
 They have a wonderful array of curated goods, both contemporary and vintage.
-Find out more about our shops.
+For more information about our shops visit our website: otagohospice.co.nz/hospice-shops